 Semi-annual JPRP status reports monitor changes in the composition of the jail system.
-Data provided in each report includes information on Average Daily Population (ADP) of the jail system, bookings, returns to custody, offense severity (felony and misdemeanor), inmate status (sentenced/unsentenced), risk to reoffend scores (according to the Hawaii LSI-R Proxy), and offense types, among others.
+Data provided in each report includes information on Average Daily Population (ADP) of the jail system, bookings, returns to custody, offense severity (felony and misdemeanor), inmate status (sentenced/unsentenced), risk to reoffend scores, and offense types, among others.
 Additional data trend information may be found throughout each status report in updates on individual strategies, or deep dives that look deeper into specific programs.

 Beyond the information provided in each report, additional information regarding justice system trends is available on the Public Safety and Justice Agency Reports and Resources website.
 The County continues to work with O'Connell Research to further explore the changing composition of Sacramento County's jail population to develop greater comprehension of program, policy, and legislative impacts to identify and implement improvements.
-The PSJA recognizes that there is great community interest in physical plant remediation efforts surrounding the jail system.
-In general, jail facility improvements (construction, renovation, or retrofitting) are not included in this report, as that work is primarily focused on improving compliance with the Americans with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA).
-The PSJA encourages interested community members to review the semi-annual County status reports that are submitted to the Federal Court for more detailed information about facility plant remediation efforts.